stat6250-s17/course-questions-wiki/week-02/README.md

 - Question (yren10−stat6250): Are we actually able to find the tempfile in our PC after all?
 - Question (akumar30−stat6250):  What type of files are supported using proc http statement in SAS?

+-Question (lwang30-stat6250) : Why can some statement lines not end with a semicolon ?
+-Answer (mcardoso3-stat6250):  Using SAS statements without semicolons will nullify any command you try to input, therefore using semicolons at the end of each line mandatory.

+-Question (nly13-stat6250): Is formatting ever an issue when getting data from a URL to Excel to SAS?
+-Answer (mcardoso3-stat6250):  Formatting can have an effect when getting data from Excel to SAS, so certain changes may need to be made to properly read the dataset in SAS.

 [optional: bonus_advanced_recipe_for_loading_data_from_remote_Excel_file (from Week 2 Overview)]
 - Question (mcardoso3-stat6250): How important is it for someone working in statistics to learn about macros?